elibarrow/BAE305-LAB6/README.md

 ### Lab Objectives: ###
-1. Familiarize ourselves with the use of an ultrasonic sensor in a distance measuring application.
+1. Familiarize ourselves with the use of an ultrasonic sensor in a distance-measuring application.
 2. Understand the use of the Motor Driver and program an algorithm to control the movement of two motors.